 Calculating Property Division in a California Divorce

-California is a community property state; therefore, everything spouses earn or purchase while married and living together is both spouses’ (or community) property.
+California is a community property state, which means everything spouses earn or purchase while married and living together is both spouses’ (or community) property.
 As a result, unless couples agree to a different arrangement, the court will divide community property evenly during a contested divorce.
-In other words, each spouse will receive 50% of property belonging to the “community” under the court’s definition.
-Believe it or not, the court will divide everything ranging from a house or a car to bank accounts and pension plans – and even debt!
+Each spouse will receive 50% of property belonging to the “community” under the court’s definition.
+Believe it or not, the court will divide everything ranging from a house or a car to bank accounts and pension plans — even debt!

 Calculating Support Orders